 3) The Snows of Kilimanjaro by Ernest Hemingway

 The story of The Snows of Kilimanjaro is focused on the central character of Harry, a writer, who is in Africa for a safari with his wife but gets injured and is dying of gangrene.
 The story jumps from the present to the past a few times through its course as Harry thinks about his life.
-The stream of consciousness narration gives a deeper and complete understanding of Harry’s characters with his flaws and strengths.
-It is one my all-time favorite short stories.
+The stream-of-consciousness narration gives a deeper and complete understanding of Harry’s character with his flaws and strengths.
+It is one of my all-time favorite short stories.

 4) The Necklace by Guy de Maupassant